googledatastudio/tooling/templates/viz/README.md

 1. Update the dimensions and metrics your visualization requires in `src/index.json`
-1. Run the command `npm run update_message -- --format=object` to build and
-    deploy your visualization to your "dev" bucket.
+1. Run the command `npm run update_message` to build and deploy your visualization to your "dev" bucket.
 1. [Create a new report][datastudio] and connect to the dataset you want to use for your sample message.
 1. Use your "dev bucket" to add this visualization to your report.
 It will display div with the `data` returned by the [ds-component] helper library.
-1. Copy the `data` in the visualization and replace the empty object in `scripts/data/localData.js`.
+1. Copy the `data` in the visualization and replace the empty object in `src/localData.js`.
 This is the "local data" that you will develop with.

 ### Local development workflow